webpack/webpack-dev-server/migration-v4.md

 ```

 - Default value of the `static` option is `path.resolve(process.cwd(), 'public')` directory and enabled by default.
-- Watching of static files is enabled by default.
+- `static.watch` is enabled by default.
 - The `socket` option was renamed to `ipc` (also supports `string` type, i.e. path to unix socket):

 v3: